 The book's cover, clothbound with an amorphous cloud of dusk-like colours, the title printed quietly in small letters, serves also to introduce to the reader some sense of dreamy uncertainty.
 While there are some real notions at stake, and active threats, they are also imagined.
 Untethered from nostalgia or even guileless familial affection, the images never stray into lightness, neither aesthetically nor in theme.
 Even trivial notions from a household with a child, like Cheerios spilled across the floor or puzzle pieces strewn close together but unconnected, are dominated by shadows.
 Willett's life, on the street and in his home, is drenched in disquiet.

-Disquiet is available for sale from Damiani Editore.
+Disquiet is available from Damiani Editore.